Algebraic and Geometric Topology

 For a pointed topological space X, we use an inductive construction of a simplicial resolution of X by wedges of spheres to construct a “higher homotopy structure” for X (in terms of chain complexes of spaces).
 This structure is then used to define a collection of higher homotopy invariants which suffice to recover X up to weak equivalence.
 It can also be used to distinguish between different maps f : X → Y which induce the same morphism f∗ : π∗X → π∗Y.

 Blanc, David and Johnson, Mark W., "Higher homotopy invariants for spaces and maps" (2021).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 102.